thorsteneb/documentation/content/en/hub/initial-setup/install/getting-started/index.md

 to do this.
 Type

 <pre>
-lsblk -po +vendor,+model
+lsblk -po +vendor,model
 </pre>
-and take note of the path to the USB.
+and take note of the path to the USB, shown in the NAME column of lsblk.

 Next, use [dd](https://en.wikipedia.org/wiki/Dd_(Unix)) to write the installer to the USB.
 Type